eu-digital-identity-wallet/.github/profile/feature-map.md

 ### _Business Demos_

-A set of demo implementations mocking business flows in different contexts are available, aiming to showcasing the EUDI Wallet functionalities in real-life scenarios.
+A set of demo implementations mocking business flows in different contexts are available, aiming to showcase the EUDI Wallet functionalities in real-life scenarios.

 | Business Scenario                         | Description                              |  Status     |
 |:-----------|:-----------------|:---------:|